 Because this process involves verification using financial records, there may be a “soft inquiry” placed on your credit report.
 This notice does not affect your credit score.
 The IRS does not retain your financial account information.

 If you have a pay-as-you-go mobile phone or a business/family plan mobile phone not associated with your name, you may request that we mail an activation code to the address we have on file for you.
-To complete the registration process, you still must have either 1) a text-enabled, U.S.-based phone to receive a security code via text or 2) the IRS2Go mobile application to receive a security code within the IRS2Go app.
+To complete the registration process, you still must have either 1) a U.S.-based phone to receive a security code via text/phone call or 2) the IRS2Go mobile application to receive a security code within the IRS2Go app.

 If you have already created an account with Secure Access and need to change your phone number, you must re-register.